libvips/pyvips/README.rst

     $ pip install "pyvips[binary]"

 This installs a self-contained package with the most commonly needed libraries.
+It should just work on most common platforms, including Linux, Window and macOS, with x64 and ARM CPUs.

-If your platform is unsupported or the pre-built binary is unsuitable, you can install libvips globally instead.
+If your platform is unsupported or the pre-built binary is unsuitable, you can install libvips separately instead.

 Local installation
 ------------------